sirocchj/sbt-api-builder/README.md

 ```
 This task will use the `default` profile's token in `~/.apibuilder/config`
 to fetch from `https://api.apibuilder.io/` all the resources defined in
-`./.apibuilder/config` (note the leading `.` in place of the `~`, i.e. config
-file local to project).
+`src/main/apibuilder/config` and `src/test/apibuilder/config`.
+All files

-All files are copied in `target/SCALA_BIN_VERSION/src_managed/main`, maintaining
+are copied in `target/SCALA_BIN_VERSION/src_managed/main` and
+`target/SCALA_BIN_VERSION/src_managed/test`, respectively, maintaining
 the directory structure and file naming suggested by ApiBuilder.

-The above task is also added to the `sourceGenerators` setting for sbt to know
+The above task is also added to the `sourceGenerators` setting.
+This allows
-it need to compile `src_managed`, which implies that any task that triggers
+sbt to know that it needs to compile the `src_managed` directory also, which
-`compile` will also trigger `apiBuilderUpdate`.
+in turn implies that any task that triggers `compile` will also trigger
+`apiBuilderUpdate`.

 ### Global configuration